NewSigma/Physica/README.md

 3. Template meta algorithm: No seperate input file.
 Simulation parameters are declared as compile time constant.
 The program will choose best algorithm at compile time automatically making use of powerful C++ templates.

+4. Self explaination: As little documents and comments as necessary.
+Documents and comments often lag behind codes.
+The Physica API are designed to match users' intuition.

 ## Usage

 Requirements: